slott56/slott56.github.io/Pelican/content/blog/2007/07/2007_07_03-what_i_love_about_python_what_i_hate_about_the_html_mixed_content_model.rst

-The :strong:`Visitor`  design pattern is the backbone of the SAX parser.
+The **Visitor**  design pattern is the backbone of the SAX parser.
 In principle, we could do everything from the various handler methods in the SAX-based HTMLParser class.
 However, we often want nested visitors: when we've located the appropriate <li> tag, we'd like to switch to another visitor which focuses on the text, skipping all the rest of the inline markup until the matching </li> tag.

 We can do this with a stateful SAX parser, one that has a number of processing alternatives depending on the current tag context.
-This grows to become complex as we blend in the :strong:`State`  design pattern, especially when we're vague on what states are required.
+This grows to become complex as we blend in the **State**  design pattern, especially when we're vague on what states are required.